 A ProLogis two-storey warehouse and office building at Heathrow is shown which was designed to be easily erected and potentially dismantled.
 Approximately 80% of the portal frame structure is re-usable, 95% of the floor beams and 100% of the galvanized steel components.
 Click here for more details.

 Entire steel structures can be fully dismantled and reconstructed in a different location in a matter of months, without creating any dust and dirt, and very little noise.
 Constructing a building from a demounted structure is one of the most sustainable ways of creating a ‘new’ building, benefiting the local community and leaving behind no environmental legacy.
 An example of such a project is 9 Cambridge Avenue, a warehouse which was dismantled and re-built elsewhere on Slough Trading Estate to make way for the new Leigh Road bridge.
+This is an excellent example of steel contributing to the circular economy.

 Significant waste can occur at the end of a building’s life when it has to be demolished and its materials scrapped.
 Steel-framed buildings are easily adaptable if the configuration of the building needs to change.
 The ability of steel to span large distances means that steel buildings contain large open-plan spaces which are easily reconfigured with lightweight partition walls.
 The steel frame itself can be easily adapted, with parts added or taken away, and its light weight means that extra floors can often be added without overloading existing foundations.